 There are more than a billion cars (a thousand millions) driving around every day, burning gasoline.
 Everyone must eat.
 We humans slaughter 800 million chickens every day.
 Imagine the feed and farming required just to raise 800 million chickens every day.
 Farming burns fuel.
 Fishing fleets, and a billion cars, and trucks, trains, airplanes, ships, and power generation all burn fuel.
 Everyone living in northern climates must heat their homes in winter by burning large amounts of some kind of fuel.

 Here are the numbers.
 Total volcanic activity, including undersea volcanoes produces 200 million tons of CO2, annually.
 Human activity produces 24 billion tons of CO2, annually.
 It’s not even close.
 We humans generate 120 times as much CO2 as all the volcanic activity in the world combined.
 In just two weeks, we generate, as much CO2 from burning wood for cooking, as the sum of all volcanic activity in a year.

 To say that one volcano in the Philippines generated more CO2 than humans have ever produced??
 Wow.
-In one fell swoop, I saw Rush Limbaugh for what he is.
+In one fell swoop, I saw Rush Limbaugh for what he was.

 Yet Rush’s little prank caught on.
-Ridiculous as it is, it’s still commonly quoted 25 years later.
+Ridiculous as it is, Rush’s Pinatubo Meme is still quoted 25 years on.